-On August 24, 2013, the Company adopted the Security National Financial Corporation 2013 Stock Option Plan (the "2013" Plan"), which reserved 450,000 shares of Class A common stock to be made available for issuance thereunder, of which up to 150,000 shares of Class C common stock could be issued in place of up to 150,000 shares of Class A common stock.
-The 2013 Plan provides for the grant of options and the award or sale of stock to officers, directors, and employees of the Company.
-Both "incentive stock option," as defined under Section 422A of the Internal Revenue Code of 1986 and "non-qualified options" may be granted under the 2013 Plan.
-On July 1, 2015, the stockholders approved an amendment to the 2013 Plan to authorize an additional 450,000 shares of Class A common stock under the Plan, of which up to 200,000 shares of Class C common stock may be issued in place of up to 200,000 shares of Class A common stock.
+On August 24, 2013, the Company adopted the Security National Financial Corporation 2013 Stock Option Plan (the "2013" Plan"), which reserved 450,000 shares of Class A common stock to be made available for issuance thereunder, of which up to 150,000 shares of Class C common stock could be issued in place of up to 150,000 shares of Class A common stock and the award or sale of stock to officers, directors, and employees of the Company.
+Both "incentive stock options," as defined under Section 422A of the Internal Revenue Code of 1986 and "non-qualified options" may be granted under the 2013 Plan.